BreakellrZ/trader_base/README.md

 # **6. Deployment**

-*Deployment with Heroku*
+### Deployment with Heroku ###
 These are the steps I took to deploy my project to Heroku.

 - Log into Heroku or create an account.
-- Via main page click new in the top right corner and select "Create new app".
+- Via main page click 'new' in the top right corner and select "Create new app".
 - Enter a unique App name, choose your region and "Create app".
 - In settings click 'Reveal config vars'.
-(I added a DATABASE_URL and SECRET_KEY as my "Keys" - I put in my postgres database URL and a new secret key as my values.)
+(I added a DATABASE_URL, SECRET_KEY, and CLOUDINARY_URL as my "Keys" - I put in my postgres database URL that I got from Code Institute at [Database](https://dbs.ci-dbs.net/), a new secret key, as my values.)
 - Just under config vars I Clicked Add "buildback" and put in heroku/python.
 - I clicked "Resources" and made sure Eco Dynos was set to 'Eco'
 - Go to the 'Deploy' tab and under 'Deployment Method' click on 'GitHub'.